CiscoDevNet/terraform-provider-cdo/docs/resources/msp_managed_tenant.md

 page_title: "cdo_msp_managed_tenant Resource - cdo"
 subcategory: ""
 description: |-
   Provides an MSP managed tenant resource.
 This allows MSP managed tenants to be created.
+Note: deleting this resource removes the created tenant from the MSP portal by disassociating the tenant from the MSP portal, but the tenant will continue to exist.
+To completely delete a tenant, please contact Cisco TAC.
 ---

 # cdo_msp_managed_tenant (Resource)

 Provides an MSP managed tenant resource.
 This allows MSP managed tenants to be created.
+Note: deleting this resource removes the created tenant from the MSP portal by disassociating the tenant from the MSP portal, but the tenant will continue to exist.
+To completely delete a tenant, please contact Cisco TAC.